MMus in Performance Audition Requirements by Instrument Type

 Approximately 45 minutes of repertoire should be prepared, from which the audition panel will select, including choices from the following:

-• one composition from the 20th century or later such as a sonata by M. Ponce, Rodrigo, or Kleynjans equivalent to RCM grade 10 or ARCT level
+• One composition from the 20th century or later such as a sonata by M. Ponce, Rodrigo, or Kleynjans equivalent to RCM grade 10 or ARCT level

-• one of the Lute Suites by Bach
+• One of the Lute Suites by Bach

-• one classical composition (Grade 10 or ARCT level equivalent)
+• One classical composition (Grade 10 or ARCT level equivalent)

-• one additional composition should the above repertoire not add up to 45 minutes
+• One additional composition should the above repertoire not add up to 45 minutes

 Voice